-Collaboration
+Collaboration in practice

 blueAIC collaborates on a project basis, in strategic partnerships, and within publicly funded programs with companies and institutions.
 Cooperation is focused on the development, integration, and application of online-adaptive AI systems in industrial and scientific contexts.

-Requirements management and project planning
+- Requirements management and project planning

-Preparatory product trainings and developer workshops
+- Preparatory product trainings and developer workshops

-Implementation, integration, and validation of AI-supported solutions
+- Implementation, integration, and validation of AI-supported solutions

-Agile project management via DevOps and sprint planning as well as automation via CI/CD
+- Agile project management via DevOps and sprint planning as well as automation via CI/CD

-Technical documentation and structured handover
+- Technical documentation and structured handover

-Technology and Development Partnerships
+Technology and development partnerships

 Technology and development partnerships are designed for medium- to long-term collaboration.
 The focus lies on the joint advancement and integration of innovative AI technologies.